OMCHOKSI108/Red-Teaming-Challenge-OpenAI-gpt-oss-20b/README.md

 ## Repository Structure
 - `Challange.txt`: Full competition details and rules
 - `README.md`: This file
+- `openai_gpt_oss.ipynb`: Main notebook with model setup and red-teaming experiments
-- (To be added) Findings, notebooks, and tooling
+- (To be added) Findings, additional notebooks, and tooling

 ## Getting Started
 I have just joined the challenge and will be updating this repository with: